 The Council of Economic Advisors for The White House have officially recognized that the Millennial Generation will shape the American economy for decades to come.
 As the largest generation (92 million Americans, age 16 to 36), Millennials are considered to be one of the most important marketing demographics today.
 They are also the most technology-driven generation, having grown up with smart phones, tablets, and gaming consoles for social interaction.
 They may be “always on their phone,” but not because they are taking selfies, posting their opinions, or playing Pokémon Go.
 While 63% of their older counterparts still read newspapers, 77% of Millennials use their phones instead to get their news, to research and price comparison shop, to share their brand choices, and to make purchase decisions.
-That’s why understanding how to use mobile marketing is critical for connecting to Millennials.
+That’s why understanding how to use mobile marketing and social media is critical for connecting to Millennials.
 It’s no longer a nice to have, but rather a strategic play in any marketing strategy.

 This is also the most educated generation with 68% being college graduates and 28% continuing on for post-graduate studies, according to the US Chamber Foundation.
 And, with 84% of Millennials measuring a brand’s values before making a purchase, marketers have to embrace their intelligence and skepticism in order to portray a more authentic brand image.
 Millennials research brands in advance, looking for their contribution to the community and their social responsibility efforts.
 They seek brands who give back and do more.